 Want to develop in-depth, real world skills in quantum computing?
 Our Quantum Summer School is for you!
 This 4-week course provides an introduction to quantum computing.
 The aim is to expose students to this emerging field while providing them with real-world programming skills for quantum computers.
 Through daily lectures and labs, students learn about foundational concepts in quantum computation, including quantum mechanics, quantum computation and information, and quantum algorithms.

-coding skills in the programming language Python.
-The second half of the course will focus on
+in the programming language Python.
+The second half of the course

 Some of the topics covered include: